NatronGitHub/Natron/tools/jenkins/README.md

 The following options can be passed to `launchBuildMain.sh` as environment variables:

+`WORKSPACE`: The absolute path to a directory on the local filesystem were builds are done, external files are downloaded, and builds are archived.

 `RELEASE_TAG`: Make a release build.
 The version (x.y.z) must correspond with tags in Natron, openfx-io, openfx-misc, openfx-arena.
 Note that the plugins use "Natron-x.y.z" tags and Natron uses "x.y.z" tags.
 You do not have to prefix with "tags/"

 `SNAPSHOT_BRANCH`: If set and `RELEASE_TAG` is not set, this indicates the branch on which to launch a snapshot from.
 If `SNAPSHOT_COMMIT` is also set, this will build this specific commit on that branch, otherwise it will build the latest commit on the branch.
 If `GIT_COMMIT` is set, `GIT_BRANCH` is ignored.